 Recently, I’ve been chatting to a fair few companies about the challenges they’re facing as hirers.

-One was consistent—employer branding.
-I actually found this heartwarming because it means more organizations are beginning to think about how candidates perceive their brand, not only customers.
+I actually found this heartwarming because it means more companies are beginning to think about how candidates and employees perceive their brand, not only customers.

-Off the back of those recent conversations, I decided to share some practical tips on how to establish a strong, authentic employer brand.
+Off the back of the recent conversations, I decided to share some practical tips on how you can establish a strong and unique employer brand.

 What Is Employer Branding?